lnyousif/Football101/README.md

 1) *What data do we have?*
 2) *What can we do with this data?*
+3) *What do these analyses inform?*
-3) *What additional analyses could be performed if more data was available?*
+4) *What additional analyses could be performed if more data was available?*
 --------------------------------------------------------------------------------------
 The following sections break down how the team approached each of these questions:
 1. **What data do we have?**